novalagung/muslimboard/README.md

 # Muslim Board

-Personal Dashboard for Muslims in Indonesia.
+Personal Dashboard for Muslims anywhere in the world.

 Muslim Board is a personal dashboard for Muslims.
 This plugin is inspired by Momentum.
-For now, we only support Bahasa Indonesia.
+Currently we support English language and Bahasa Indonesia.

 ![preview](resources/guide/preview-1.jpg)